sradics/digital-garden/_notes/Team Genius.md

 ---
 which is that 7±2 teams are the smallest teams that can actually show real diversity among their members, and thus can exhibit the advantages that come with the presence of different personalities and talents. — location: [3220](kindle://book?action=open&asin=B00OG8AXKO&location=3220) ^ref-17745

 ---
+is that 7±2 teams are the smallest teams that can actually show real diversity among their members, and thus can exhibit the advantages that come with the presence of different personalities and talents. — location: [3295](kindle://book?action=open&asin=B00OG8AXKO&location=3295) ^ref-18204

+---
 entrepreneurial start-up. — location: [3223](kindle://book?action=open&asin=B00OG8AXKO&location=3223) ^ref-25068